 These are not new questions, for the study of personality and individual differences is at least 3,000 years old.
 Personality taxonomies have been considered ever since Theophrastus and the taxonomies of the early 21st century bear a striking resemblance to those character descriptions.
 The lexical approach of Galton has grown to include the "Big 5' models which are actively studied today.

-What has changed over the past twenty years is an exciting blend of newer quantitative techniques mixed with a better understanding of how biological and genetic determinants of individual differences combine with developmental experiences to produce the incredible diversity that we know as personality.
+What has changed over the past forty years is an exciting blend of newer quantitative techniques mixed with a better understanding of how biological and genetic determinants of individual differences combine with developmental experiences to produce the incredible diversity that we know as personality.

 These pages are meant to guide those interested in personality theory and research to the current personality research literature.
 Although some of the readings are available on-line, all should be available from most university libraries.
 Abstracts of many recent articles are available by using search engines, particularly Google Scholar.